 How to get to Matira Beach from Vaitape?

-How to get to Matira beach from a motu resort (Four Seasons, St Régis, IC Thalasso, Conrad)?
+How to get to Matira beach from a motu resort (Four Seasons, St Régis, Intercontinental Thalasso, Conrad)?

 What makes Matira Beach so special?

-It's hard to explain what makes this place so special.
-Of course, the color of the water is out of this world, the white sand and tropical trees are amazing and it's a great beach for snorkeling but there is something else about Matira Beach that makes me fall in love with it all over again.
+It’s hard to explain what makes this place so special and make it one of the most popular beach in the world.
+Of course, the color of the water is out of this world, the white sand and tropical trees are amazing and it’s a great beach for snorkeling but there is something else about Matira Beach that makes me fall in love with it all over again.

 Did you know that it is the only public sand beach in Bora Bora?
 Most of the beautiful sandy coastline is private to the guests of the fancy, high-end resort chains.
 You’d think that this would mean that the spot is totally overcrowded.
 Surprisingly, the opposite is the case!